-21.4 Program 4, Biomedical Effects
+2.1.4 Program 4, Biomedical Effects

 The only project in this program was Project 4.1, Chorioretinal Burns, by Air Force School of Aviation Medicine, Randolph Air Force Base, Texas.
 It was a sequel to a study in 1953 during Operation Upshot-Knothole.
-In the latter study, weapons of about 20 kt produced burns in the eyes of rabbits at distances of 2 to 42.5 statute miles from GZ.
+In the latter study, weapons of about the produced burns in the eyes of rabbits at distances of 2 to 42.5 statute miles from GZ.
 On all studies prior to Operation Redwing, rabbits were the only experimental animals used to evaluate ocular damage.
 Four cases of accidental human burns were produced at distances of 2 to 10 statute miles.

 The present study was designed to furnish additional information on the requirements for protection against retinal burns, utilizing both rabbits and monkeys as experimental animals.
 The effectiveness of various parts of the power pulse was evaluated as to its ability to produce chorioretinal burns on rabbits and monkeys.
 This was accomplished by two series of time-fractionating shutters.
 The first group, open at time zero, closed at increasing intervals of time.
-The second series, closed at time zero, were open for precelected time increments during the flash.
+The second series, closed at time zero, were open for preselected time increments during the flash.
 The feasibility of protection by fixed-density optical filters was explored.
 Two types of developmental protective electronic shutters were field-tested.

-demonstrated that the blink Results reflex does not protect against chorioretinal burns.
-The caused retinal lesions at 8.1 statute miles.
-The device of intermediate produced burns at 7.6 statute miles but not as far as 14.4 vield. miles.
-Burns were not obtained from devices yield at distances of 12.9 and 21.6 miles.
+Results at yields of the stand stand demonstrated that the blink reflex does not protect against chorioretinal burns.
+The stand device caused retinal lesions at 8.1 statute miles.
+The device of

+Difference produced burns at 7.6 statute miles but not as far as 14.4 miles.
+Burns were not obtained from devices of the field at distances of 12.9 and 21.6 miles.
 The lower effective range of burning at the PPG is attributed to higher atmospheric attenuation from excessive humidity and salt spray from the reefs.
-Note is made that additional information is needed in order to determine the limiting distance for retinal burns at , and, especially, higher yields.
-Both the devices produced retinal burns in two of the eight animals exposed to only the first pulse.
+Note is made that additional information is needed in order to determine the limiting distance for retinal burns at DEFENDED and, especially, higher yields.
+Both the second devices produced retinal burns in two of the eight animals exposed to only the first pulse.
 Both detonations produced burns during the second pulse.